The 36 Man Utd players under Ferguson that became managers

 Stam reached the Championship play-off final in his first season with Reading but lost his job in March 2018 following a run of one win in 18 league games.

-The 48-year-old returned to the Netherlands with PEC Zwolle and Feyenoord before taking over at FC Cincinnati in the MLS in May 2020.
+The 49-year-old returned to the Netherlands with PEC Zwolle and Feyenoord and was most recently in charge of FC Cincinnati in the MLS.

-Healy, who played just one Premier League game for United, has brought considerable success to Linfield over the last five years, winning three NIFL Premiership titles, the Northern Ireland Football League Cup and the Irish Cup.
+Healy, who played just one Premier League game for United, has brought considerable success to Linfield over the last five years, winning four NIFL Premiership titles, the Northern Ireland Football League Cup and two Irish Cups.

-One of the biggest success story on this list, Blanc has won four Ligue 1 titles during his time at Bordeaux and Paris Saint-Germain.
+One of the biggest success stories on this list, Blanc has won four Ligue 1 titles during his time at Bordeaux and Paris Saint-Germain.

-He also took France to the quarter-finals of Euro 2012 but hasn’t coached since leaving the Parc des Princes in 2016.
+He also took France to the quarter-finals of Euro 2012 but hasn’t coached since leaving the Parc des Princes in 2016 – although he was mentioned as a contender for Ralf Rangnick’s current interim role at Old Trafford.

 Forlan was sacked by hometown club Penarol in September 2020 after winning just four of his 11 games in charge.